 Cruise Ship Captain: Job Description, Duties and Requirements

 Cruise ship captains command the overall operation, crew and safety of a cruise ship.
 Working in conjunction with mates and staff, the captain ensures protocols are followed and safety measures practiced.
 Ship captains are also responsible for the loading and unloading of passengers and cargo.
+This job requires either a postsecondary degree, or the equivalent job experience, as well as additional licensure.
+A career as a cruise ship captain might appeal to individuals with interests in boats, travel, and naval science.

 Job Description of a Cruise Ship Captain